 What is a dry sink?

 What is a Dry Sink you ask?
 These days a dry sink can fill a variety of purposes!
-Many years ago, antique dry sinks would have been a piece of furniture used to replace what we know to be indoor plumbing.
-Today you can often find them gracing the sales floor of antique stores.
-Now, they can be used as end tables, night stands, foyer tables, or even as you will learn today a dry bar!
+Many years ago, dry sinks would have been a piece of furniture used to replace our modern day bathroom sink areas.
+Often there is a towel bar.
+The tops of the dry sinks are often missing because they were previously a stone that broke over time or very worn wood.
+The water bowl would set on the top with water inside when in use for washing or shaving.
+Today you can often find dry sinks gracing the floor of antique stores.
+These days they are often used as end tables, night stands, foyer tables, or even as you will learn today a dry bar!

 The Lemon Verbena Salve is a Hemp Seed Oil product that also has a hint of lavender!
 The smell is absolutely divine!
 Its not overpowering at all, more lemon than anything else but so soft!

 But what about that top??

 I would decide to take a page from the markings and build seen from the backside…

 The markings indicate it was manufactured by H.B.Mudge in Cincinnati Ohio.
 Because of the semi rustic style from the back I decided to go with a slightly less “finished” look with the top…

 The embossed leaves in the trim reminds me of some of the details you will find on many East-Lake pieces,..

 Now, cue my Cricut Explore Air 2!
 This is exciting because in NO time I am able to make a stencil to mimic the design of the markings on the back!
 Rather than buying all sorts of stencils that may or may not fit the next project- I LOVE being able to create one of a kind stencils for each project I am working on!